Nusiq/mcblend/docs/gui/index.md

 - **Set the UV group** - adds the selected objects to one of the existing [UV-groups](../uv_groups).
 This operator can be used when at least one mesh is selected and at least one UV group has been created in your project.
-- **Clear UV group** - the revese of "Set the UV group".
+- **Clear UV group** - the reverse of "Set the UV group".
 It removes the UV group from the selected objects.

 #### Mesh Transformations panel